 The bread sold in noncertified stores is usually not Kosher being that most bakeries use lard.

 There is no supervision on the milk sold in regular supermarkets, the production of the brand Latte Sano was once checked by the Beis Din of Rome.

-Here is a list of Kosher products that could be found in the regular supermarkets (we take no responsibility for the update of the list).
+Here are two lists of Kosher products that could be found in the regular supermarkets (we take no responsibility for the update of the list):

-There are three womens mikvahs, an appointment is required.
+There are four women’s mikvahs, an appointment is required.

 If you don’t want to enter a church, please be advised that the Sistine Chapel and the Pantheon, host religious services occasionally.